 Chennai floods: Volkswagen owners to get free road side assistance and service

-Chennai floods: Volkswagen owners to get free road side assistance and service1 min read .
-Updated: 23 Nov 2021, 05:40 PM IST
+Chennai floods: Volkswagen owners to get free road side assistance and service

 Volkswagen Passenger Cars India will extend its service support program free of cost till November 30 to help its flood-affected customers residing in Chennai, Puducherry and Tirupati.